Polar coordinate system: Area

 A mechanical device that computes area integrals is the planimeter, which measures the area of plane figures by tracing them out: this replicates integration in polar coordinates by adding a joint so that the 2-element linkage effects Green's theorem, converting the quadratic polar integral to a linear integral.

-Generalization
+Area generalization

 Using Cartesian coordinates, an infinitesimal area element can be calculated as dA = dx dy.
 The substitution rule for multiple integrals states that, when using other coordinates, the Jacobian determinant of the coordinate conversion formula has to be considered: